I want to defy / the logic of all sex laws… – Beck

 The story goes on: Dorothy, Wendy, and Lady Fairchild tell each other of their erotic experiences, which mirror, albeit in rationalized form, the fantastic events of Baum’s, Barrie’s, and Carroll’s classic, otherwordly tales.
 Wendy’s Peter is here played by a young, almost feral male prostitute who initiates Wendy and her brothers sexually; Capt.
 Hook then becomes a fearsome sexual predator (as well as Peter’s john).
 Dorothy’s encounters with Scarecrow, Tin Man, Lion, and Wizard are reimagined as earthy sexual couplings in farmyard and field, climaxing with an extended incestuous episode with her father (that is, Uncle Henry, but also the Wizard).
 Alice’s journey beyond the Looking Glass becomes, here, her formative sexual experience: a scarring encounter with a timorous, bespectacled pederast – as Kenneth Kidd notes, modeled on Carroll – who plots to get her alone.
 This encounter precipitates Alice into a life of same-sex libertinism and opium addiction, which positions her ideally as Lost Girls‘ mistress of ceremonies.
 As the story moves along, each of the three women unlocks her secrets and comes to recover, or own, some dark, nagging part of herself: Wendy, trammeled in a loveless marriage and given over to bourgeois prudery, shares the secrets of her sexual initiation and becomes (predictably) happier, more fulfilled, more imaginative and sexually intrepid.
 Dorothy confesses to her incestuous affair with her father and surrenders the shame of it.
 Alice overcomes, to a degree, her loathing of men.
 She also acknowledges, sort of, the dissipation and dependence that come with opium addiction (though the novel nonetheless happily depicts the occasional bout of opium smoking).
 Each of the chapters devoted to one of the women’s tales features a fantastical, full-page splash, a climactic money shot that spells out the correspondences between the source texts (Carroll, Barrie, Baum) and Moore & Gebbie’s re-envisioning: we see Alice plunging into a mirror’s surface, Wendy “flying” with (and jerking off) Peter, Dorothy coupling with a Lion, and so on.
 Gradually the World War closes in – Franz Ferdinand is assassinated and war breaks out at the end of the second volume – yet the women remain at the Himmelgarten, telling their stories and luxuriating in ever-more-ingenious sexual play; as Meredith Collins notes, the novel’s ambition and erotic intensity vault ever higher.
 Finally the women leave the hotel, just before the soldiers arrive.
 Even as war intrudes on their idyll, Alice muses that, somehow, a part of her has been “rescued” through her ménage a trios with Dorothy and Wendy (30:3).

 It should be pretty clear by now that Lost Girls follows a pattern familiar from pornography: woman’s transformation from stuntedness and repression to a liberal, companionate, and utopian sexual openness.
-This well-worn trope, here exalted to new heights by Moore and Gebbie’s earnest intention of creating a new breed of pornography, helps account for the didactic air that Philip Sandifer and others have found in the work.
+This well-worn trope, here exalted to new heights by Moore and Gebbie’s earnest intention of creating a new breed of pornography, helps account for the didactic air that Elizabeth Sandifer and others have found in the work.
 Apparently, it’s not enough that Lost Girls should be thoroughly about sex; it also has to offer a larger spiritual or psychological rationale, a vision of sex as imaginative, liberatory, and, dare I say, improving (as Meredith Collins observes, the novel aims for the miraculous and empowering).
 Because of this sincere determination, Lost Girls ends up just barely skirting a kind of middlebrow earnestness, in spite of the radical obscenity that Moore and Gebbie so clearly intend and that the third volume extravagantly delivers (pederasty, incest, bestiality, etc.).
 This earnestness is reinforced by the novel’s deluxe, three-volume packaging, which not only fits hand in glove with its willed Decadence but also lifts, or attempts to lift, the project out of the neighborhood of other comics and most pornography, into a more rarified realm inhabited mainly by readers willing to pay the asked-for 75 dollars.
 (This is a handy way of dead-arming the merely curious or censorious: at 75 bucks, bluenoses need not apply.)

 Lost Girls is, as expected, not only an oh-so-gorgeous but also an ingenious piece of work.
 Many of Moore’s preoccupations are in evidence, and the obviousness of some of them suggests that the novel is like the light of a star in the sky, giving us a glimpse of something already well past: the Alan Moore of fifteen years ago, when the project began.
 There are, of course, ironic dalliances between text and image, in which verbal narration, often naïvely obtuse, brushes up against a sequence of, er, revealing images.
 This sort of thing is carried on at length, at times running to whole chapters, recalling the sustained, achingly self-conscious parallelisms in, for instance, Watchmen.
 Chapter 11 is a good example, taking as its spine a letter from Wendy’s husband, Potter, and juxtaposing images very much at odds with his way of thinking.
 Weaving through the chapter in the form of a voiceover, the text of Potter’s letter makes painfully clear his intolerance, masculinist rigidity, and plain misogyny.
 At the same time, a daisy-chain series of sexual encounters unfolds visually via an archetypally Moore-ish nine-panel grid: bellboys, bellboy and maid, maid and Alice, Alice and Dorothy, Dorothy and Bauer (the Austrian soldier).
 One airy coupling follows another.
 Once Bauer makes love with Dorothy – to the intensifying accompaniment of Potter’s letter, full of ironic, unintended double entendres – he goes off to the hotel’s Turkish bath, where he spies on Wendy and masturbates (Wendy has not yet come to the sort of sexual openness that would allow outright coupling).
 Finally Potter himself, once Wendy returns to the room they share, becomes excited by Wendy’s presence and by reading Rougeur’s White Book and so retires to the bathroom, where he masturbates to the book’s homoerotic images even as his letter signs off.
 These images – aha! – replay the bellboys’ embrace at the start of the chapter (which depicts Rougeur painting, using the amorous bellboys as models).
 This sort of structural elegance is also characteristically Moore, from the fixedness of the grid to the circling, recursive design of the narrative – all of it mindfully constructed to create, as so often in Moore, a tensely balanced, microcosmic world and a near-ritualistic sense of patterning.
 A certain knowing reflexiveness creeps in, also typical: in a moment of self-acknowledging playfulness (one of many), Moore has Potter liken the hotel and its intrigues to “a painting or an illustrated tale for children.
 One of those tales where everything coils around in circles” (page 8).
 Sigh.